thoth-tech/documentation/docs/OnTrack/Voice Verification/Voice Verification Design Document.md

 CLI: Command Line Interface; Interacting with something through the terminal

-Docker Container: A small program contained within a virtual machine.
+Docker Container: A small program contained inside a virtual machine.
 The containerisation program used is called Docker

 ## Key Links/Resources